About Us

 Over the years many other religious have served on the staff at Our Lady of the Woods:

-• Pastors: Fr.
-Clifford Ruskowski, Fr.
-Rich Bartoszek, Fr.
-Rick Macey, Fr.
-Andrew Czarnecki, and Fr.
+• Pastors: Rev. Fr.
+Clifford Ruskowski, Rev. Fr.
+Rich Bartoszek, Rev. Fr.
+Rick Macey, Rev. Fr.
+Andrew Czarnecki, and Rev. Fr.
 Bob Johnson

-• Deacons: Rev. Mr. Ernie Riopelle, Rev. Mr. Bob Tremmel, Rev. Mr. Tom Bousamra, and Rev. Mr. Dennis Scanland
+• Deacons: Rev. Mr. Tom Bousamra, Rev. Mr. Thomas Murphy, Rev. Mr. Ernie Riopelle, Rev. Mr. Dennis Scanland, and Rev. Mr. Bob Tremmel

-• Religious Sisters: Sister Teresa Marie Slonina, Sister Rose Mary Ala, and Sister Carol Juhasz
+• Religious Sisters: Sister Rose Mary Ala, Sister Jean Horger, Sister Teresa Marie Slonina, and Sister Carol Juhasz